|

 The phone network then implements a 'star topology'.

-GOOD: Phone Network with 'Home Runs' -- Star Topology
+BEST: Phone Network with 'Home Runs' (A Star Topology)

 The Good: In modern homes, all phones jacks will have 'home runs' to a central location using

-high quality CAT6, CAT5e, or CAT5 cable (4 twisted pairs; 8 conductors).
+high quality CAT6A, CAT6, or CAT5e cable (4 twisted pairs; 8 conductors).
 This provides the ultimate

 in flexibility since an unused pair (and there may be a lot of them) can be used for

 other purposes in the future.
-Also, there is a home run (or two) from the Phone
+Also, there are several home runs from the Phone Company Demarc box

-See the photo to the upper right of a modern 4-line telephone distribution
+See the photo to the far upper right of a modern 4-line telephone distribution

 with 8P8C (wiki info) termination